rwbutler/FeatureFlags/README.md

 }
 ```

-By naming the test variations `Enabled` and `Disabled`, FeatureFlags knows that you configure to set up a feature A/B test.
+By naming the test variations `Enabled` and `Disabled`, FeatureFlags knows that your intention is to set up a feature A/B test.

-Configuring a feature A/B test has the advantage over a generic A/B test in that instead of having to write (which will work if you choose to use this method):
+Configuring a feature A/B test has the advantage over a generic A/B test in that instead of having to write:

 ```
 if let feature = Feature.named(.exampleFeatureABTest) {